williamholm/IBECS/README.md

 };

 //then add the information about component in the CompInfo template
-//template to follow for creating componants template<Comp_ID id>
+//template to follow for creating components template<Comp_ID id>
 struct CompInfo
 {